shibedrill/oxidefetch/README.md

 **1.2.1:** Stable fix for GPU display quirks.
 **1.2.2:** All GPUs should print in their own lines.
 **1.3.0:** Tentative fix for issue where empty GPU info line might print on Linux.
 **1.3.2:** Changed color of time output to be more visible on gray terminals.
+**1.4.0:** Added support for terminal detection, and fixed system detection on Darwin systems.

 ### License
 This software is covered by the MIT license.
 See license.txt for details.